 Fish and seafood

-Marine conservation: the battle against overfishing
+Marine conservation: Combating overfishing

-Long-standing cooperation with WWF
+Longstanding cooperation with the WWF

 You can find more information about our commitment in the area of fish and seafood as well as three delicious recipes in the information brochure from WWF and Coop.

 Since 2016, 100 percent of our fish and seafood has come from sustainable sources – whether fresh, frozen, tinned or in the restaurant.
 Sustainable means that the WWF has rated the origin of all the species available in these product ranges as acceptable or recommended.
 We also offer the largest selection of organic-grade seafood in Switzerland:

 Since November 2016, 100 percent of all our fish and seafood sales have been produced from sustainable sources.

 65.6 percent of wild-caught fish satisfy the MSC standard (Marine Stewardship Council).

 31.3 percent of our farmed fish satisfies the Bio Suisse guidelines.
 In addition, 7.5 percent of farmed fish satisfies the ASC standard (Aquaculture Stewardship Council).

 48.6 percent of our fish and seafood comes from certified sustainable production.